-Ancient fortress and national symbol for Israel.
+Ancient fortress and a national symbol for Israel.

 Masada has a legendary status in Israeli mentality.
-Here the fight for Israeli and Jewish independence was fought with such a strength and fidelity that the people taking this as their last resort, chose to die rather than surrender to the Romans.
+Here the fight for Israeli and Jewish independence was fought with such strength and fidelity that the people taking this as their last resort, chose to die rather than surrender to the Romans.

-With the fall of Masada in year 73 CE, the state of Israel came to an end for a period of almost 1,900 years.
+With the fall of Masada in the year 73 CE, the state of Israel came to an end for a period of almost 1,900 years.

 The people of Masada were a group of about 1,000 Zealots, including women and children.
 The Zealots were a group known for strong sentiments and great involvement in their religion.

 1st century BCE: The Judean king Herod the Great has Masada built, due to the threat that Egypt and Cleopatra represented.
 The Masada is constructed with all facilities.